Our canals and rivers provide homes for all kinds of plants and wildlife. Whether it is the water or alongside it, nature thrives on the waterways.

 Scrubland is an area of land covered with low trees and bushes.
 It tends to be dominated by shrubbery and grasses, and is often rich in flowering plants.

-Who might live here?
+Who might live in scrubland?

 Scrub provides excellent shelter for small mammals including dormice and voles, and for amphibians such as frogs.
 Otters also favour dense waterside vegetation or wooded areas for resting and breeding.

-It serves as a good nesting site for a variety of birds and provides plentiful habitat for bees, butterflies and other invertebrates.
+It serves as a good nesting site for a variety of birds and provides plentiful habitat for bees, butterflies, and other invertebrates.

 Buildings, bridges, locks and walls